Podia originally posted this case study.

 While these two products are her main ones, they aren’t the only products Minessa offers.
 In fact, she’s got a wide range of products for sale and comes up with new digital product ideas regularly.

 Speaking of which, let’s dive into her process for creating new products.

 When Minessa creates new digital products, she first identifies a need and brain dumps all her ideas for her new product.

 “My first thing is when I notice that there’s a need . . .
 I open a Word document, and I start typing a lot of things,” she explains.
 “I use it as a dump — for all of my links, resources, research, books, blogs, and podcasts — and it becomes a dumping ground for content.”

-Once all her ideas are laid out, she allows herself time and space to marinate on her ideas, which is when she incorporates her “hustle-free” perspective.
+Once she lays out all her ideas, she gives herself time and space to marinate on them, which is when she incorporates her “hustle-free” perspective.

 Then, Minessa visualizes what her product will look like in terms of Podia and thinks through the back-end logistics.

 “Almost all my courses are structured very similarly.
 They have phases 1, 2, 3, and then a bonus section,” she shares.
 “So I think in terms of Podia’s dashboard and, usually, it looks something like that.”